chandansaipavanpadala/firmforge/README.md

 # FirmForge: AI-Powered Firmware Generation and RTOS Workspace Architect

 FirmForge is an enterprise-grade web application designed for electrical, computer, and embedded systems engineering professionals.
 It provides automated, context-aware code generation for a wide range of microcontroller units (MCUs) and peripherals, along with a multi-file Real-Time Operating System (RTOS) architect.
-By integrating advanced prompt engineering with streaming Anthropic Claude API capabilities, FirmForge delivers production-ready C firmware directly into an interactive development workspace.
+By integrating advanced prompt engineering with streaming Google Gemini API capabilities, FirmForge delivers production-ready C firmware directly into an interactive development workspace.

 Styled under the "Industrial Precision" design system, FirmForge replicates the interface of high-end engineering instruments, such as oscilloscopes and logic analyzers, featuring a dark aesthetic with grid alignments, monospace labels, and custom digital indicators.